Rachel Daly: Great Britain Olympic

 In May 2021, Daly was named to the Team GB squad as one of six defenders in the squad.
 She appeared in all four games for Team GB, starting in three of the games.

 Personal life

-She previously dated Dash teammate Kristie Mewis.
+She has previously dated Dash teammate Kristie Mewis and Manchester United WSL player Millie Turner.
+On 29 November 2024, she announced her engagement to Aston Villa teammate Sarah Mayling.

+As part of the "Where Greatness Is Made" campaign, a plaque honouring Daly was installed at the Killinghall Nomads ground in Killinghall, Harrogate.